 In 1958, the North Carolina State Board of Education chartered the institution as Lee County Industrial Education Center.
 The first classes were held in 1961.
-The Center became a part of the North Carolina Department of Community Colleges in 1963.
-In 1965, the North Carolina State Board of Education and the Advisory Budget Commission authorized elevation to "technical institute" status with authority to award Associate of Applied Science degrees.
+Two years later, it became a part of the North Carolina Department of Community Colleges.